berdaniera/data-shave/README.md

 - [ ] Better documentation
 - [ ] More examples - send me files with a pull request!
 - [ ] Python version
+- [ ] Merge multiple header rows into a single row

 # Contact
 Get in touch at aaron.berdanier at gmail.com